Holy Spider: Production

 Abbasi was a student in Tehran when the 2000–01 murders took place and was baffled by the conservative response that heralded Hanaei as a hero, and by how long it took for police to capture him.
 Abbasi began writing versions of the film shortly after seeing Hanaei interviewed in Maziar Bahari's 2002 documentary And Along Came a Spider.
 Abbasi said, "In a really strange way, I felt sympathy for the guy, really against my own will.
 I think there was a psychotic element to the pleasure-seeking aspect of his murders, the twisted sexuality and whatnot, but there was also this strange innocence about him.
 It was more about how a society creates a serial killer."
 Initial drafts followed the events more faithfully, but Abbasi eventually deviated from them and invented the character of a female journalist, as he felt the film should focus not only on the killer but on misogyny.
-Additionally, he found it difficult to research the events due to the passage of time and inaccessibilty of certain documents as well as Hanaei's family, motivating him to shift to a narrative with more fictional elements.
+Additionally, he found it difficult to research the events due to the passage of time and inaccessibility of certain documents as well as Hanaei's family, motivating him to shift to a narrative with more fictional elements.
 Abbasi said:

 My intention was not to make a serial killer movie.
 I wanted to make a movie about a serial killer society.
 It is about the deep-rooted misogyny within Iranian society, which is not specifically religious or political but cultural. ...
 Instead of making another movie about different ways a man can kill and mutilate women, we want to underline the complexity of the issue and the stakes on different sides, especially on behalf of the victims.